Bowel Perforation or Ruptured Bowel

 A ruptured bowel, also known as a torn bowel, perforated bowel, hole in the bowel, perforated intestine, ruptured intestine, or gastrointestinal perforation, occurs when a hole, nick, or cut develops in the small or large intestine.
 When a leak occurs anywhere within the gastrointestinal (GI) tract, the opening allows food, fecal matter, stool, and bacteria to leak into the abdominal space or peritoneum.
 Obviously, this can lead to additional medical problems.

-At The Beasley Firm, our skilled Philadelphia medical malpractice attorneys can help determine the cause of your bowel perforation injury and hold the guilty party responsible for your damages.
+At The Beasley Firm, our skilled Philadelphia attorneys can help determine the cause of your bowel perforation injury and hold the guilty party responsible for your damages.
 Our medical malpractice team consists of highly trained and experienced lawyers, doctors, and nurses who have hands-on experience in the medical and legal aspect of cases like these.
 Our renowned law firm is recognized as a "Best Law Firm" in the area of medical malpractice and has obtained the two highest medical malpractice jury verdicts in Pennsylvania – one for $100 million and the other $55 million.

 Begin a case with nationally-recognized medical malpractice attorneys from The Beasley Firm.
 Call (215) 866-2424 today for a complimentary consultation!